Crowder scores season-high 21, Suns blow out Pelicans 111-86

 TIP-INS

-Pelicans: Williamson was 6 of 7 shooting from the field in the first half and had 14 points.
+Pelicans: Williamson shot 6 of 7 from the field in the first half and had 14 points.

 Suns: Forward Dario Saric played in his first game this season.
 He missed the first three with right quad soreness. … Rookie forward Jalen Smith missed the game because of a sprained left ankle. … The Suns debuted their new uniforms that show ‘The Valley’ on the front and feature a bright desert sunset over a skyline on a black jersey.